ezrosent/allocators-rs/alloc-fmt/README.md

 =========

-`alloc-fmt` provides formatting and assertion macros similar to `println`, `eprintln`,  `assert`, `debug_assert`, etc which are safe for use in a global allocator.
-The standard library's formatting  and assertion macros can allocate, meaning that if they are used in the implementation of a global allocator, it can cause infinite recursion.
+`alloc-fmt` provides formatting and assertion macros similar to `println`, `eprintln`, `panic`, `assert`, `debug_assert`, etc which are safe for use in a global allocator.
+The standard library's formatting, panic, and assertion macros can allocate, meaning that if they are used in the implementation of a global allocator, it can cause infinite recursion.
 The macros in this crate do not allocate in order to avoid this problem.